wootguy/Glitch-Life/gsrand/Release/readme.txt

    so the randomized version of "c1a0" would be named "gsrand_c1a0".

-6) If you want to delete the new maps, Select the "Undo all changes" option in the program.
-"Undo all changes" only works if the map prefix is set to "gsrand_" or "No prefix".
+6) If you want to delete the new maps, Select the "Undo all changes" option in the program menu.
+You don't have to do this before running the randomizer again (unless you're not using a map prefix, which is dangerous).

 -------------------------- Multiplayer Setup --------------------------